-When I was in the UK, a common topic of conversation was the reliability, objectivity and sheer accuracy of the foreign press during and after the major quakes, and other major incidents by extension, compared to the local whose goals are obviously different.
+When I was in the UK, a common topic of conversation was the reliability, objectivity and sheer accuracy of the foreign press during and after the major quakes, and other major incidents by extension, compared to the local press whose goals are obviously different.
+For example, in one of the oddest quake inspired stories, was Tokyo turned into a City of Ghosts?

 It was allegedly written by a British woman married to a Japanese national (‘Ryu Fujiyama’), living in Tokyo with two small children, about five days after the quake on the 11th of March.
 There’s a lot of debate if this woman even exists.